 It is fully equipped with advanced features like filters, effects and endless modulation possibilities.
 Even if you have other synthesizers like Serum, you should still try this free VST plugin.

 There are also some premium add-ons that you can buy later - but even without these, this is a really great synth.

 Orchestral Tools Layers: Best Orchestra VST Plugin

-This plugin contains 4 instruments (Brass, Full Orchesta, Strings and Woodwinds).
-They are all perfectly suited to recreate a complete orchesta.
+This plugin contains 4 instruments (Full Orchesta, Brass, Strings and Woodwinds).
+They are all perfectly suited to recreate a complete orchestra.

 Infinite Space Piano: Best free piano VST

 Infinite Space Piano is a very cool plugin: a mixture of a piano with atmospheric/psychedelic textures.
 These different voices can be mixed in any way to get really unusual and cool sounds.